nicolas-tdc/insured-trading-portfolio/README.md

 **This project is a Java-Angular fullstack developer portfolio.**

+## Description

 It is built for scalability, security, and clean modular architecture using the latest technologies:

 - Backend: Java 21 & Spring Boot 3.5, with Spring Security and JWT for robust authentication and authorization.
+Usage of Spring Test for services and dtos unit testing (launched at application start).

 - Frontend: Responsive Angular using signals and resources and keeping components fully independent and driven by services.
-Use of Angular Material for theming.
+Usage of Angular Material for theming.
+Usage of karma for unit testing services with `npm run test` command launched from its docker container.

 - UI: Angular Material for a clean, accessible, and responsive design supporting light/dark mode from user preferences.